tarachristine88/Tara_Hulcome_IMT542_I4/README.md

 # Tara_Hulcome_IMT542_I4
 For this I4 assignment, I experimented with four different information structures / access technologies.
 Three of these attempts produced successful results (i.e., I was able to print a sample of text or data), and one attempt was unsuccessful (I've included the results as it was still interesting to test the process).

-A summary of the process for each example is listed below, and the full Python code is attached in IMT_542_I4_Tara_Hulcome.ipynb
+A summary of the process for each example is listed below, and the full Python code (created using Google CoLab with assistance of Gemini AI) is attached in IMT_542_I4_Tara_Hulcome.ipynb

 ## Example 1